 Visualizing 100% Range

-Below is a visualization of all the possible two-card combinations in Texas Holdem, which equates into 1,326 hand combinations.
-For each pair, there are a total of 6 combinations and each non-pair hand there are a total of 16 combinations.
+Below is a visualization of all the possible two-card combinations in Texas Holdem, which equates to 1,326 hand combinations.
+For each pair, there are a total of 6 combinations, and for each non-pair hand, there are a total of 16 combinations.
 Let’s do some quick math to show you how we get 1,326 hand combinations:

 - 78 Non-Pair 2 Card Hands x 16 Combos